simonreich/openni2-recorder/README.md

 # OpenNI 2 Recorder

-Records video and depth frame from a 3D sensing camera (like Microsoft Kinect or Asus Xtion Pro).
+Records color and depth video from a 3D sensing camera (like Microsoft Kinect or Asus Xtion Pro).

-Saves current image via key `s`.
+Saves current frames via key `s`.
 Resolution and file paths can be changed in `config.ini`.

 ## Installation